nczmoo/tt2/readme.md

     x Have cop wander. (should they follow satiated fiends?) x Have fiends migrate to buy drugs.
 Each space away is a lower chance they'll migrate.
-Satiated fiends wander aimlessly. x instead of wandering completely randomly, police go to highest addict space or random if all equal if next to a dealer with product, they will arrest them move traphouse to center
+Satiated fiends wander aimlessly. x instead of wandering completely randomly, police go to highest addict space or random if all equal x if next to a dealer with product, they will arrest them move traphouse to center
     dealer can be upgraded
     buy more dealers